idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 ### Solid material properties

-The properties of the firebrick around the core are specified directly, using an `ADGenericConstantMaterial`, neglecting their temperature dependence.
+The properties of the firebrick around the core are specified directly, using an [ADGenericConstantMaterial](https://mooseframework.inl.gov/source/materials/GenericConstantMaterial.html), neglecting their temperature dependence.

 !listing /pbfhr/steady/ss1_combined.i block=Materials/firebrick_properties